agranlund/raven/README.md

 ## This is not a consumer product.
 I have no formal EE training or education and learn as I go.

-This computer was designed as a one-off creation for myself, for fun and learning and as a platform for low-level tinkering.
+This computer is primarily designed as a one-off for myself.
+For fun and learning and as a platform for low-level tinkering.
-Things like cost-reduction or other factors that might be important for a product was never high on the priority.

-Hardware and software sources are provided as-is and for free but comes with no guarantees or promise of support.
+All hardware and software sources are provided as-is and for free but comes with no guarantees or promise of support.

 The computer works for me and runs EmuTOS, FreeMiNT and MagiC but if you decide to build or buy this board I very much recommend coming in with a DIY mindset.
-It's early days still and waiting on drivers or fixes made by others could very well have you waiting indefinitely.
-If you are into hardware tinkering or low-level programming then this board could potentially provide a bunch of fun.

 Knowledge and tools to perform hardware-level debugging and/or very low level software debugging is highly recommended.

-It is easy to make misstakes during assembly and such skills can be vital for finding those.
-There is also always the risk that something out-of-the-box isn't quite right for your particular set of components - this board happening to working for me doesn't necessarily guarantee being production ready and working for everyone.
+Revision.A2 is the latest version and the first board is currently being tested.

+Revision.A1 has seen 10+ builds so can be the safer choice in terms of finding support.
+It is also slightly easier to build due to not having the DSP components.

-## Specifications
+## Specifications Rev.A2
 - Motorola 68060 CPU @ 96Mhz
+- Motorola 56303 DSP @ 90Mhz
 - Max 48MB RAM
 - Max 16MB ROM
-- PS/2 Mouse & Keyboard
-- USB Mouse & Keyboard (with upgrade module)
+- USB Mouse & Keyboard
 - 1Mbps serial port
 - Legacy Atari serial port
 - Legacy Atari parallel port